telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 ### Function Implementation

-As mentioned in the previous section, the service should map the selected value to a concrete row index.
+As mentioned in the previous section, the service should map the selected value to a particular row index.
 The implementation of this functionality is completely under your control.
 However, the most simplified implementation includes the iteration of all items counting the index of the rows.
 A more optimized solution still is to use a dedicated SQL method that handles this action internally.
 You can do this by using the [`ROW_NUMBER()`](https://msdn.microsoft.com/en-us/library/ms186734.aspx) function.

 ## Known Limitations

 - The virtualization feature can work with objects, while virtualization of primitive values is not supported.
-- The rendered items should have equal height.
-In other words, every single item in the virtualized list will display a height that is set through the [`itemHeight`](#itemheight) option.
+- The rendered items should have equal heights.
+Every single item in the virtualized list displays a height that is set through the [`itemHeight`](#itemheight) option.
-- The virtualization feature performs complex data pre-fetching and relies that the DataSource state will not change without the knowledge of the widget.
-Any manual data operations (such as `read`, `page`, `filter`, `add`, `remove`, etc.) may lead to unexpected behaviour of the widget and are not supported.
+- The virtualization feature performs a complex data pre-fetching and assumes that the DataSource state will not change without the knowledge of the widget.
+Any manual data operations, such as `read`, `page`, `filter`, `add`, `remove`, etc., might lead to unexpected behavior for the widget and are not supported.

 ## See Also

-Other articles on Kendo UI ComboBox:
+Other articles on the Kendo UI ComboBox:

 * [Virtual Setup](/api/javascript/ui/combobox#configuration-virtual)
 * [How to Configure Deferred Value Binding]({% slug howto_configure_deffered_value_binding_combobox %})